macg33zr/batScripts/README.md

 - Python : https://www.python.org/
 - Jupyter Lab or Jupyter Notebook: https://jupyter.org/

 I use Jupyter Lab.
-Jupyter is an interactive development environment for code and data based on Python.
+Jupyter is an interactive development environment for code and data based on Python and needs to be run as a server locally (or perhaps remote via a LAN or the Internet although I have not tried that).

 I found the best way to run this is using a platform called Anaconda, a data science platform supporting various languages including Python.
 Anaconda allows to set up an environment with Jupyter and all the required Python packages etc so that the main OS environment doesn't have to be polluted with all of this.
 I use this on MacOS.